How To Set Up Studio Lighting For Product Photography

 While working in a photo studio, “studio lights” can refer to many different pieces of lighting equipment used by photographers to create the finest possible photographs.
 Professional photographers typically have a range of light kits available, depending on the situation.

-A studio lightning setup depends on three aspects:
+A studio lighting setup depends on three aspects:

 - Artificial and natural light sources